Stan Lynch: The Heartbreakers

 Lynch started to work with various Florida bands, among them Styrophoam Soule and Road Turkey, and when he was 15 he met Ron Blair, who was six years older than Lynch.
 "I remember he accused me of stealing an amp from him.
 Hell, I didn't steal it.
 I was roadieing for him!"
-Drums didn't absorb all of Lynch's feistiness as his parents had hoped, although he stayed in school long enough to graduate from P.K.
+Drums did not absorb all of Lynch's feistiness as his parents had hoped, although he stayed in school long enough to graduate from P.K.
 Yonge School in 1973.

-Lynch moved to Los Angeles, and hooked up again with fellow Floridian Ron Blair, during a recording session set up by Benmont Tench in 1976.
-The session also included Jacksonville native Mike Campbell.
-Benmont called Tom Petty, also from Gainesville, to ask for some help with some vocals.
+Lynch moved to Los Angeles, and hooked up again with Blair, during a recording session set up by Benmont Tench in 1976.
+The session also included Mike Campbell.
+Tench called Tom Petty, also from Gainesville, to ask for some help with some vocals.
 While they were taking a break Petty looked into the recording studio and thought to himself "this should be my band".
-Petty had come out to LA with his band Mudcrutch, which Tench and Campbell were originally a part of, and had a recording contract.
-But once in LA the producers decided they were not keen on the rest of the band, so it broke up, leaving Petty basically a solo act — something he was not happy about.
+Petty had come out to Los Angeles with his band Mudcrutch, which Tench and Campbell were originally a part of, and had a recording contract.
+But once in Los Angeles the producers decided they were not keen on the rest of the band, so it broke up, leaving Petty basically a solo act—something he was not happy about.
 But because he had the record deal already, after the break Petty went back into the studio and started his pitch.
 By the end of the evening, Lynch and the rest walked out as Tom Petty and The Heartbreakers.

-After being with the Heartbreakers, Lynch calmed down.
-"Tom told me, 'Look man, you can call anybody anything you want...but you can't lay a hand on anyone in this band.' " Even though he was still in the band in 1989, Lynch did not perform on any songs on Petty's solo album Full Moon Fever, even though Campbell, Tench and Epstein did.
+Once with the Heartbreakers, Lynch calmed down.
+"Tom told me, 'Look man, you can call anybody anything you want...but you can't lay a hand on anyone in this band.'"
+Even though he was still in the band in 1989, Lynch did not perform on any songs on Petty's solo album Full Moon Fever, even though Campbell, Tench and Howie Epstein did.

 For his part, Lynch felt that he had just begun to play well on the band's fourth and fifth albums, Hard Promises and Long After Dark. "[I'd] gotten looser, more pliable over the years," he commented.
 "When I listen to our first couple of albums, I think that I sound stiff."
 As Lynch's ability increased, so did the offers to play with other artists, creating experience that covers a wide variety of musical territory.
 Lynch contributed to albums by the following artists: